-

 A 25-page police report, prepared by Costelow, was received in evidence.
 That report summarized Costelow's investigation of the accusations against petitioner and included statements made by Michelle, Leasa, and other students.
 (HH)

 IV.
-SUBSTANTIALITY OF THE EVIDENCE
+SUBSTANTIALLY OF THE EVIDENCE

-We now consider whether TSPC’s findings about sexual contact with Michelle and Leasa are supported by substantial evidence.
-Petitioner’s primary claim is that TSPC may not rely entirely on hearsay that would not be admissible in a civil or criminal trial to support findings that petitioner had sexual contact with the students, when TSPC did not show that they were unavailable to testify.16 Petitioner asserts that such hearsay, in such circumstances, does not constitute substantial evidence.
-He urges us to adopt the “residuum rule,” at least in cases where direct evidence is available.
+We now consider whether TSPC's findings about sexual contact with Michelle and Leasa are supported by substantial evidence.
+Petitioner's primary claim is that *1179 TSPC may not rely entirely on hearsay that would not be admissible in a civil or criminal trial to support findings that petitioner had sexual contact with the students, when TSPC did not show that they were unavailable to testify.[16]
+Petitioner asserts that such hearsay, in such circumstances, does not constitute substantial evidence.
+He urges us to adopt the "residuum rule," at least in cases where direct evidence is available.

 A. Residuum Rule

-Some jurisdictions retain the residuum rule.17 Courts that adopt the rule do so in an effort to ensure reliability of evidence and cross-examination of witnesses.
+Some jurisdictions retain the residuum rule.[17]
+Courts that adopt the rule do so in an effort to ensure reliability of evidence and cross-examination of witnesses.
 But legal scholars, including McCormick, Wigmore, and Davis, have severely criticized the rule and those rationales for it.

 First, McCormick reasons that courts concerned about cross-examination fail to consider that

-“much ‘legal’ evidence within the hearsay exceptions is equally untested.
-Yet the latter is accepted even injury trials because of its probable reliability.
-Consequently the residuum rule’s mechanical prohibition against uncorroborated hearsay is unsound.
-Its sound objectives can be secured through the sensitivity of the hearings officers and the wise application of the substantial evidence test which measures the quantity and quality of the supporting evidence regardless of its category or label.”
+"much ``legal' evidence within the hearsay exceptions is equally untested.
+Yet the latter is accepted even in jury trials because of its probable reliability.
+Consequently the residuum rule's mechanical prohibition against uncorroborated hearsay is unsound.
+Its sound objectives can be secured through the sensitivity of the hearings officers and the wise application of the substantial evidence test which measures the quantity and quality of the supporting evidence regardless of its category or label."

 McCormick, Evidence 1017, § 354 (3d ed 1984).